wcabynessa/LAMP-Web/README.md

 ### Simple website using LAMP stack.

 For Linux users:
-    - To connect to Postgresql from terminal:
+    - To connect to PostgreSQL from terminal:
 		`sudo psql -U [username] -h localhost -p 5432 --dbname=[dbname]`